wp-plugins/login-sidebar-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is a simple login form in the widget.
-This will allow users to login to the site from front ent.
+This will allow users to login to the site from frontend.

 == Description ==

 * This is a simple login form in the widget.
 * just install the plugin and add the login widget in the sidebar.
-* Change some settings in the login widget panel and you are good to go.
+* Change some 'optional' settings in the login widget panel and you are good to go.
 * Add css as you prefer because the form structure is really very simple.

 = Other Optional Options =